Garage Sale (The Office): Plot

-Michael Scott (Steve Carell) decides to propose to Holly Flax (Amy Ryan), and runs into trouble thinking of how to do it in the most elaborate way possible with his expensive diamond ring (which cost what he believes is the traditional "three years' salary").
+Michael Scott decides to propose to Holly Flax, and runs into trouble thinking of how to do it in the most elaborate way possible with his expensive diamond ring (which cost what he believes is the traditional "three years' salary").
 He pours gasoline in the parking lot in the shape of letters, planning to light them on fire and show it to Holly.
-Pam Halpert (Jenna Fischer) stops it and gathers a meeting of Michael, herself, Jim Halpert (John Krasinski), Ryan Howard (B. J. Novak), and Oscar Martinez (Oscar Nunez).
+Pam Halpert stops it and gathers a meeting of Michael, herself, Jim Halpert, Ryan Howard, and Oscar Martinez.
 They believe Holly truly is "the one" for him and give him anecdotes and ideas.
 They are shocked at Michael's suggestion, particularly one where he throws a corpse dressed as him off the roof, and are stunned at his huge engagement ring.
 He calls Holly's father to ask his permission (although he leaves a message rather than speak to him personally).
 Holly catches onto the idea when she calls her parents herself, but she notices her parents seem mentally disoriented.
 She talks to Michael later and says she wants to move back to Colorado to be there for her dad, and Michael supports her decision.
 Holly seems to be gearing up for a proposal, but Michael abruptly leaves, not wanting to be proposed to in such a casual way.

 Dunder Mifflin Scranton's warehouse and crew host a public garage sale.
-Dwight Schrute (Rainn Wilson) attempts to walk away with the most expensive item by trading smaller items with his office mates beginning with a thumbtack (a reference to One red paperclip) and continuously trading up from table to table.
+Dwight Schrute attempts to walk away with the most expensive item by trading smaller items with his office mates beginning with a thumbtack (a reference to One red paperclip) and continuously trading up from table to table.
 One item on Jim and Pam's table that piques his interest is a packet of "miracle legumes."
 Jim claims he received them from a mysterious old man on vacation, and that they keep reappearing on his table whenever he puts them away.
 Dwight initially believes Jim is trying to prank him, but is astonished when they reappear after Jim had seemingly destroyed the packet.
 Eventually, his curiosity gets the better of him and he trades Jim a $150 telescope for the legumes.
 At the end of the episode, Dwight plants and waters the seeds and Jim secretly replaces the pots with full-grown plants.